 Skip to main content

 Omnifact’s Web Search capability allows the AI assistant to access real-time information from the internet, going beyond its training data to provide up-to-date and context-aware responses.
+Searches are performed via the Brave Search API, supporting English and German queries.
 This guide explores how to use this feature effectively for professional research.
-Web Search is most valuable when you need information that is:

 • Current: Recent news, events, market data, or software updates that happened after the AI’s training cutoff.